Skip to content

 The other important part to ensure it is delicious is the bark that forms on the outside.
 This chemical reaction takes place, including caramelization and the Maillard reaction.
 When it is created, it is the most coveted part of the final result because it’s so flavorful.

-Due to the lower cooking temperatures, you can expect this to take roughly 1 minute per pound of smoking, regardless of weight.
+Due to the lower cooking temperatures, you can expect this to take roughly 1 hour per pound of smoking, regardless of weight.
 In addition, this cooking method is much more about internal temperature than it is about time.
-The butt needs to hit certain internal temperatures before it can move to the next stage.
+The pork butt needs to hit certain internal temperatures before it can move to the next stage.

 Ingredients and Substitutions